anuragjain-git/start-to-joke/README.md

+😂 [vivekpathakgit](https://github.com/vivekpathakgit)  => What's the best part about TCP jokes?
+I get to keep telling them until you get them.

  😂 [vivekpathakgit](https://github.com/vivekpathakgit)  => When do doctors get angry?
 When they run out of patients.

  😂 [roshanbiswanath](https://github.com/roshanbiswanath)  => Why did the Clydesdale give the pony a glass of water?
 Because he was a little horse!